DaoCloud/DaoCloud-docs/docs/en/docs/amamba/user-guide/wizard/jar-java-app.md

     - Health Check: used to judge the health status of containers and applications, which helps to improve the availability of applications.
 For details, refer to [Container Health Check Configuration](../../../kpanda/user-guide/workloads/pod-config/health-check.md).

-    - Environment Variables: Configure container parameters in Pods, add environment variables or pass configurations to Pods, etc. For details, refer to [Container environment variable configuration](../../../kpanda/user-guide/workloads/pod-config/env-variables.md).
+    - Environment Variables: Configure container parameters in Pods, add environment variables or pass configurations to pods.
+For details, refer to [Container environment variable configuration](../../../kpanda/user-guide/workloads/pod-config/env-variables.md).

     - Data Storage: Configure the settings for container mounted data volumes and data persistence.